 Be mindful that not everybody will agree with veganism.
 There’s always one person who takes it as a personal attack and tries to change your mind!
 Don’t get drawn into arguments and make clear points calmly.
 You may be the first vegan they’ve met, so you can show them how easy it is!

-For help on answering that, check out our page explaining ‘why vegan?’
+For help on answering that, check out my page explaining ‘why vegan?’